Catie Peters

 Books

-Laboring Neighbors: Afro-Asian Ecologies in the Colonial Caribbean, in progress.
+Laboring Neighbors: Afro-Asian Ecologies in the Colonial Caribbean, under advance contract with the Omohundro Institute/UNC Press.

 Peer Reviewed Journal Articles